Sampling the World

 Fig 2: A vinyl record being played

-The process of recording an analog signal may cause a significant loss of information.
-The loss continues as we create more copies from original existing recordings.
-For e.g the quality of originally recorded vinyl would me much higher than its copy.
+The process of recording an analog signal may cause significant loss of information.
+The loss continues as we create more copies from the original recordings.
+For example, the quality of an originally recorded vinyl would be much higher than its copy.
 This is similar to creating a xerox copy.
-The first copy is slightly less brighter than original and the subsequent copy printed using the first copy has further reduction in quality.
+The first copy is slightly less bright than the original, and the subsequent copy printed using the first copy has further reduction in quality.
 Hence, each step incurs loss of information.

-Another problem with an analog signal is that it is prone to electronic noise and distortion.
+Another problem with analog signals is that they are prone to electronic noise and distortion.
 These distortions are introduced by communication channels and signal processing operations, which can progressively degrade the signal.
-In contrast, converting an analog signal to digital form introduces a low-level noise quantization noise (discussed later) into the signal.
+In contrast, converting an analog signal to digital form introduces low-level quantization noise (discussed later) into the signal.
 However, once in digital form, the signal can be processed or transmitted without introducing significant additional noise or distortion.
-In addition, digital systems allow degradation detection and correction, not available in analog systems.
+In addition, digital systems allow degradation detection and correction, which is not available in analog systems.

-These benefits of a digital signal over analog drove the innovation towards a much promising world of digital information.
+These benefits of digital signals over analog drove innovation towards a much more promising world of digital information.

 The Digital Shift

 The first step of establishing a digital regime is to invent a device that converts a given analog signal to a digital signal.
-At the heart of this descritization of signal are devices known as Analog to Digital (A/D) converters.
+At the heart of this discretization of signals are devices known as Analog-to-Digital (A/D) converters.
 These devices serve as a bridge between the two worlds.

-An A/D converter converts a continuous time, continuous-amplitude analog signal (for e.g. a voice signal entering a microphone or light entering a camera) to discrete time, discrete-amplitude digital signal.
+An A/D converter converts a continuous-time, continuous-amplitude analog signal (for example, a voice signal entering a microphone or light entering a camera) to a discrete-time, discrete-amplitude digital signal.
 This conversion involves sampling and quantization of the signal.

 a/d